-Most of the first year students choose to live in campus (Graduate Housing); however, there are also many students who prefer to live off-campus (not contracted with Stanford housing) in the surrounding Bay Area (San Francisco or San Jose ).
+Most first-year students choose to live on campus in graduate housing.
+However, there are also many students who prefer to live off-campus, in accommodations not contracted with Stanford housing, in the surrounding Bay Area.
 Graduate students are guaranteed campus housing their first year.

-Campus housing application is available in April (Axess).
+The campus housing application is available via Axess in April:

 What modes of transportation do students use to get around Stanford and the Bay Area?

-Like most college campuses, students predominantly rely on a bike to get around campus.
-Few students bring their car during their move to California (or already live in the Bay area).
-For those without a car, Caltrain, VTA or SamTrans provide more than adequate transportation needs up and down the peninsula (airport shuttles).
-In addition, Stanford's Marguerite (free) shuttle service provides access to the campus to/from surrounding cities (Menlo Park, Palo Alto, parts of Redwood City; to and from Caltrain stations in Menlo Park and Palo Alto).
-Bay Area commute traffic congestion rivals that of other major cities, which means the driving on the peninsula-to campus is impacted during peak-hours.
+As on most college campuses, Stanford students rely predominantly on a bike to get around.
+For those without access to a car, Caltrain, VTA or SamTrans provide more than adequately fulfill transportation needs up and down the peninsula (including airport shuttles).
+In addition, Stanford's free Marguerite shuttle service provides access to the campus to/from surrounding cities (Menlo Park, Palo Alto, parts of Redwood City) and to and from the Caltrain stations in Menlo Park and Palo Alto.
+Bay Area commute-traffic congestion rivals that of other major cities, which means driving on the peninsula to Stanford is impacted during peak hours.

 If I decide to live off-campus, am I eligible for subsidized public transportation?

-Stanford offers discounted or even free transit programs to eligible students, for instance off-campus graduate students can receive a free Caltrain Go Pass, which offers unlimited travel on Caltrain between all zones for the calendar year. https://transportation.stanford.edu/transit/free-transit-and-incentives
+Stanford offers discounted or even free transit programs to eligible students: for example, off-campus graduate students can receive a free Caltrain Go Pass, which offers unlimited travel on Caltrain between all zones for the calendar year.

 Why do some students take longer to finish their degree programs than others?